garylirocks/quickrefs/microsoft-entra-id.markdown

   - How does it work
     - User installs a browser extension (in Chrome or Edge) - "My Apps Secure Sign-in"
     - User launches the app from My Apps or Microsoft 365 portal or the browser extension
-    - User logins to AAD
+    - User logins to Entra
-    - AAD redirects to the application's login page
+    - Entra redirects to the application's login page
     - The browser extension fill in username, password and log in
   - The username and password, could be either:
-    - Configured for user/group in AAD "Enterprise applications"
+    - Configured for user/group in Entra "Enterprise applications"
     - Or typed in by the user when accessing the app for the first time
 - Linked
   - Scenarios: